Vojta's abc Conjecture for algebraic tori and applications over function fields: Introduction

-Both Theorem \ref{main_thm_2} and Theorem \ref{toric} can be formulated for $n\ge 3$, but the exceptional set $Z$ has to be replaced by the zero locus of finitely many logarithmic 1-forms of the following type:

-where $(m_{1},\hdots,m_{n})\ne (0,\hdots,0)$ is an $n$-tuple of integers with each $ |m_{i}| $ bounded by a computable constant and $\alpha$ is contained in a finite subset of ${\cal O}_{S}^*$.
-These results will be stated in Section \ref{Theorem1general} and Section \ref{Theorem2general} respectively.
-We will use the general statement of Theorem \ref{main_thm_2} to study the Lang-Vojta conjecture for function fields.
-Recall the Lang-Vojta conjecture (\cite[Proposition 15.9]{Vojta}): \begin{conjecture} Let $k$ be a number field and $S$ be a finite set of places of $k$ containing all the archimedean places of $k$.
-Let $ X$ be a smooth projective variety over $k$, and let $D$ be a normal crossings divisor on $ X$ over $k$.
-Let ${\mathbf K}_X$ be a canonical divisor of $ X$.
-If $V:= X\setminus D$ is of log general type (i.e. ${\mathbf K}_X +D$ is big), then no set of $(D,S)$-integral points on $V(k)$ is Zariski dense. \end{conjecture}

-The function field analogue of Lang-Vojta conjecture has been treated by Corvaja-Zannier in the split case ( i.e. the varieties and divisors are over $\mathbf k$) for the complement of a conic and two lines in $\mathbb P^2$ in \cite{CZ2008}, for surfaces that are ramified covers of $\mathbb G_m^2$ in \cite{CZ2013}, and by Turchet \cite{Tur} and Capuano-Turchet \cite{CT} in the corresponding nonsplit case (i.e. everything is over $K$).
-We will improve these results for surfaces and formulate some partial results for dimension larger than 2.
-We refer to \cite{RTW} and \cite{CT} for more discussions on related conjectures and results, and \cite{Vol94} for a case of ramified covers of abelian varieties over function fields.
+The function field analogue of Lang-Vojta conjecture has been studied by Corvaja-Zannier in the split case for the complement of a conic and two lines in $\mathbb P^2$ in \cite{CZ2008}, for surfaces that are ramified covers of $\mathbb G_m^2$ in \cite{CZ2013}, and by Turchet \cite{Tur} and Capuano-Turchet \cite{CT} in the corresponding non-split case.
+We refer to \cite{CT} and \cite{RTW} for more discussions on related conjectures and results, and \cite{Vol94} for a case of ramified covers of abelian varieties over function fields.